petter-holmberg/cpp-ref/concepts.md

 ##### Mergeable

 The `Mergeable` concept describes the requirements of algorithms that merge sorted sequences into an output sequence.
-It requires a `Permutable` iterator range and a `TotallyOrdered` or a *strict weak order* `Relation` between value types.
+It requires a `Permutable` iterator range and a `StrictTotallyOrdered` or a *strict weak order* `Relation` between value types.

 ##### Sortable

 The `Sortable` concept describes the requirements of algorithms that permute sequences of iterators into an ordered sequence.
-It requires a `ForwardIterator` and a `TotallyOrdered` or a *strict weak order* `Relation` between value types.
+It requires a `ForwardIterator` and a `StrictTotallyOrdered` or a *strict weak order* `Relation` between value types.

 References